ctesta01/ctesta01.github.io/_posts/2017-03-17-Coding-in-Luxury.md

 ---

 Customizing and tweaking the terminal is one way a geek can endlessly find delight.

-Remember, Vim is the way of the Jedi, and may the Regex be with you.
+The following is a list of resources which I have found useful for the command line tools and interfaces that I regularly use.

 ## Vim 🎑